 - Try to keep your watch away from all sources of magnetism, e.g., smartphones and computers, but also magnetised handbag clasps, loudspeakers or airport metal detectors.
 These in fact generate strong magnetic fields which may have an effect on your watch's movement ranging from minor interference to actually causing it to stop.
 In the latter case it will be necessary to call on the services of a Cartier watchmaker to carry out a demagnetisation procedure.

-- Never set your watch to the right time when the striking mechanism or perpetual calendar are in operation.
+- Never set your watch to the right time when the striking mechanism or perpetual calendar is in operation.

 - When setting the time and date on your watch, respect the time and date adjustment periods specific to its movement.